What is Wake The Tiger in Bristol? (Honest Review)

 There are lots of rooms, but I’m certain we didn’t see all of them as I know we never saw the library room stacked full of books.
 We seemed to go around in circles and find the same rooms.
 I expect there is more to explore than we found!

-As you can see, there are lots of cool light elements to see which make for great photos!
-There was so much more I didn’t capture in photos too as I was chasing my son around, mostly back to the computer console room!
+As you can see, there are lots of cool light elements, such as neon lighting to see which make for great photos!
+Good lighting can really add a sense of atmosphere to your photos, and custom neon signs will definitely bring a different effect to the atmosphere of your photos!
+There was so much more I didn’t capture in photos, too, as I was chasing my son around, mostly back to the computer console room!

 The secret door room was pretty fun and we spent a lot of time here.
 You had to follow an exact sequence on the control panel, enter the code it gives you and one of four doors will open which you can then enter.
 We went through two of the doors, so I expect the others we did not go through may have taken us to the rooms we missed.